Tim-ats-d/Indigobi/README.md

 ### Todo

-- A CLI and a TUI (with `lambda-term` ?)
+- TUI with `lambda-term`
-- Lang parameter in section meta of header
+- Lang and charset attributes in MIME section of header
-- Pretty print `text/gemini` MIME type
+- Handle non-text format
 - History (with a zipper ?)
-- Handling other `text/*` MIME type